lcnetdev/bfe/README.md

 **NOTE:** `bfe` has not been tested in all browsers, not to mention mobile ones.

 **NOTE:** `bfe` has also not been **thoroughly** tested in the browsers for which support is currently listed.
-It has been developed primarily in Firefox 29.
+It has been developed primarily in Chrome.

 **NOTE:** `bfe` will not work in IE versions 8 and 9, for certain.